Church of the Holy Trinity, Kraków (Old Town)

 The Church of the Holy Trinity (Kościół Świętej Trójcy), known colloquially as the Dominicans Church (Kościół dominikanów) is a historic Roman Catholic conventual church of the Order of Preachers located at 12 Stolarska Street in the Old Town of Kraków, Poland.

 Built in a gothic style, it also houses a monastery of the Order of Preachers.
 Its history dates from the year 1223.

-Saint Hyacinth of Poland is buried in the church, as well as Polish monarch Leszek II the Black and Renaissance humanist Filippo Buonaccorsi.
+Saint Hyacinth of Poland is buried in the church, as well as Polish monarch Leszek II the Black, Renaissance humanist Filippo Buonaccorsi and Jan Zygmunt Skrzynecki.